DarriusWrightGD/learning-cloudformation/README.md

 ## Benefits

 - Infrastructure as code

   - No manually created code
   - The code can be versioned
   - Changes to the infrastructure are reviewed as code

 - Cost
   - Each resources within the stack is tagged so you can see how much it costs you.
   - You can automate deletion of the templates
 - Productivity

   - Ability to destroy and recreate infrastructure on the fly
   - Automated generation of diagram for your templates

 - Separation of concerns

   - VPC stacks
   - Network stacks
   - App stacks

 - Don't re-invent the wheel
   - Leverage existing templates on the web
   - Leverage Documentation

 https://github.com/awslabs/ecs-refarch-continuous-deployment

-## Goal

-Create a CI/CD Pipeline that can live with the repository and report stats i.e. unit tests, coverage, etc over time.

-CodePipeline
-CodeDeploy
-CodeBuild
-Lambda
-ApiGateway

 ## Developer Notes

+**Important**: all examples are in us-west-2

 ### Cloudformation Stack Creation